-To obtain a PA, the prescriber must call the prior authorization clinical call center at 1-877-309-9493.
-The clinical call center is available 24 hours per day, 7 days per week staffed by pharmacy technicians and pharmacists who will work with the prescriber or their authorized agent, to quickly obtain a PA.
+To obtain a PA, the prescriber must please call the prior authorization clinical call center at 1-877-309-9493.
+The clinical call center is available 24 hours per day, 7 days per week staffed by pharmacy technicians and pharmacists who will work with you, or your agent, to quickly obtain a PA.